Elsilent/vue-frontend-widgets/README.md

 ### Preparing for publishing changes

-Before creating a pull request please always run `yarn lint --fix` to keep the code style consistent and run `yarn build` to check for errors.
+Before creating a pull request please always run `yarn format` & `yarn lint --fix` to keep the code style consistent and run `yarn build` to check for errors.

 > Don't solely rely on the linter built in your IDE.
 It might mark some of the things